AFC Playoff Scenarios: How The Patriots Can Clinch No. 1 Seed In Week 17

 The Chiefs are 11-4 after dropping their last three games, putting the Patriots in a prime position to slide into the No. 1 seed if Kansas City’s struggles continue Sunday against the Oakland Raiders.
 But the Los Angeles Chargers, also at 11-4, could jump up from the No. 5 seed and take over as the No. 1 with a win.

 And that’s just the mess at the top of the conference.
-Only four teams have clinched a playoff berth, with four teams fighting for the final two playoff spots.
-The only division that has been decided is the AFC East, so there will be plenty of jockeying for position on Sunday.
+Only four teams have clinched a playoff berth, with four teams fighting for the final two playoff spots (the Ravens and Colts are in, with the Steelers and Titans on the outside of the playoff picture at the moment).
+The only division that has been decided is the AFC East and no seed has been locked up yet, so there will be plenty of jockeying for position on Sunday.

 Here are the important games to keep an eye on in Week 17 (playoff teams in bold; teams in playoff hunt italicized):